Who's Your Daddy? (2005 TV series): Ratings

 The special premiered to 6.3 million viewers, in which it was fourth in its time slot according to Nielsen Media Research.
 The special had a 2.3/6 rating among adults 18-49.

 Cancellation

 After the pilot finished fourth in the Nielsen ratings for its time slot, Fox decided not to broadcast the other five episodes that had been produced.
 However, the pilot aired as a 'special' and not as a 'series premiere'.
 The remaining episodes eventually aired on Fox Reality Channel during Father's Day 2005.
 They were all filmed before January 2005.

 Who's Your Mommy?

-A spinoff series, also hosted by Hughes, had a similar premise and payout as Who's Your Daddy?
+A spinoff series called Who's Your Mommy?, also hosted by Hughes, had a similar premise and payout as Who's Your Daddy?
 The spinoff featured eight women who must find their biological mother among a group in order to win $100,000.
 Two episodes that featured two women named "Alexis" and "Jenna" aired on Fox Reality Channel on May 14, 2005 and November 25, 2005 respectively.